umarhassan-mitodl/11.368-fall-2004/content/pages/readings.md

 Views of Environmental In-Justice
 {{< tdclose >}}{{< tdopen >}}

-Bullard, Robert. "[Race, Class, and the Politics of Place](http://www.ciesin.org/docs/010-278/010-278chpt2.html)."
+Bullard, Robert. "{{% resource_link "a80bda09-c1a8-4cfa-b3af-e836123cc61c" "Race, Class, and the Politics of Place" %}}."
 Chapter 2 in *Dumping in Dixie: Race, Class, and Environmental Quality*.
 Boulder: Westview Press, 1990.

 Rechtschaffen, Clifford, and Eileen Guana.
 "Theories of Causation."
 Chapter 2 in *Environmental Justice: Law, Policy, and Regulation*.
 Durham, NC: Carolina Academic Press, 2002, pp. 27-52.

 U.S. Commission on Civil Rights. *Not in My Backyard: Executive Order 12,898 and Title VI as Tools for Achieving Environmental Justice*.
 2003, pp. 13-28.
-Available online ([PDF - 1.9 MB](http://www.usccr.gov/pubs/envjust/ej0104.pdf)).
+Available online ({{% resource_link "45370761-ce22-4666-a80a-175b309ec39e" "PDF - 1.9 MB" %}}).

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 3